What is an IVC Filter?

 There are two types of IVC filters, one that is permanent and one that can be removed.
 Which type was originally inserted depends on the patient’s ability to take blood thinners, among other factors.
 Speak to a highly qualified member of the team at our Brick, Galloway, Vineland or Cape May Court House branch of the Vascular Institute to better understand the options available to meet your body’s needs.

 Our team uses our combined 100+ years of experience and skill to help you feel at ease about your IVC filter retrieval.
-Call our multidisciplinary team of vascular surgeons and vascular interventional radiologists today at (877) 595-9512.
+Call our multidisciplinary team of vascular surgeons and vascular interventional radiologists today at (877) 595-9512 or contact us online.

 “I especially owe a debt o f gratitude to Dr. Petruzzi and Dr. Adler for their skills and encouragement. ”- Anonymous